VERMONT WILDLIFE EDUCATION FUND

 STUDENT ART COMPETITION

 The contest idea came from a desire to celebrate Vermont's wildlife while giving students an incentive to explore or deepen their art skills.
 Claudia Mucklow, a Vermont Wildlife Coalition Board member noted that “With the increase in online learning keeping young people tied to their screens, our Board thought it was important to take a step back from the digital world and celebrate the richness and diversity of wildlife in Vermont.”
 We encourage young artists to draw inspiration from their local woods, fields, or even their own backyard.
-The Vermont Wildlife Education Fund was created with generous support from the Vermont Wildlife Coalition, and the Highland Center for the Arts.
+The Vermont Wildlife Education Fund was created with generous support from The Churchill Family Charitable Fund, The Vermont Wildlife Coalition, and the Highland Center for the Arts.

 4th Prize: $250

 10 Honorable Mention cash prizes of $100 each